fontforge/designwithfontforge.com/en-US/Glossary.md

 ### XUID

 Extended Unique ID in a PostScript font.
 Now somewhat obsolete.
-See Unique ID.</p>
+See Unique ID.